IDRIJA, ANTHONY`S SHAFT; A BELL

 Po letu 1890 je šino zamenjal zvonec v prizivnici.
 V prizivnici je »obergutman« (poslovodja) poimensko klical rudarje, tako preverjal njihovo prisotnost in iz »šehtnbuha« (delovne knjige) prebral vsak dan razpored za delo.
 Pred odhodom v jamo je vsak rudar vzel s smrtne ure svojo markico, ki jo je po končanem šihtu (delu) vrnil na isto mesto, kar je potrdilo njegovo srečno vrnitev iz jame.

-Every morning, miners gathered in the check-in room before descending into the pit.
-The supervisor called them by name and read the work schedule book, which miners reffered to as reading.
-Before going in to the pit, ich miner took his number plate from a special board (death clock) and replaced it at the end of his shift, cinfirming his safe return to the surface.
+After 1890, the wooden rail was replaced by a bell in the check-in room where the supervisor called the miners by name (to check their presence) and every day read the work schedule book.
+Before descending into the pit, each miner took his number plate from a special board (called death clock) and replaced it at the end of his shift, confirming his safe return to the surface.

 Sound recordist: Boštjan Troha